-Red List Category VU (Vulnerable), on a downward trend
+Red List Category VU (Vulnerable), population trend decreasing

 The area occupied by these animals has reduced significantly in the last 10 years as development of their habitat takes place.
 Some authorities consider that decline may be occuring faster than generally thought, and ex situ conservation has been recommended.

 (Source: IUCN Red List)